How To Build A Water Storage System For Long-Term Emergencies

 Humans need about a gallon of water per person per day.

-Half of it is for drinking, and another half for bathing and other purposes.
+Half of it is for drinking, the other half for bathing and other purposes.

 FEMA recommends keeping about three days of water on hand in an emergency.